asgardphp/asgard/Hook/README.md

 [![Build Status](https://travis-ci.org/asgardphp/hook.svg?branch=master)](https://travis-ci.org/asgardphp/hook)

 If you have ever used an event manager, you will find the Hooks component very similar.
-With the HooksManager you can create hooks, on which you can hook callbacks to be executed when the hooks are triggered.
+With the HookManager you can create hooks, on which you can hook callbacks to be executed when the hooks are triggered.

 - [Installation](#installation)
 - [Usage in the Asgard Framework](#usage-asgard)